ddushev/angular-jobs-project/README.md

 ## AngularJobs app

 - Client hosted on Firebase - [https://angularjobs-2bda0.web.app/](https://angularjobs-2bda0.web.app/) (it needs around 30-60seconds to awaken the server once the job list is open or login/register is attempted)
-- Server hosted on Glitch - [https://abstracted-atom-fifth.glitch.me/data](https://abstracted-atom-fifth.glitch.me) (needs to be awakened if not used in the past 5 minutes)
+- Server hosted on Render - [https://angular-jobs-project.onrender.com/data](https://angular-jobs-project.onrender.com/data) (needs to be awakened if not used in the past 5 minutes)

 ## To install locally